-The new media marketing major is an interdisciplinary major with a curriculum that covers marketing, imaging, graphic arts, information systems, and management.
-The major provides an overall assessment of the current and future state of the graphic communication industry and is designed to meet industry's need for broadly educated marketing, new media, and management professionals.
+New media marketing is an interdisciplinary major with a curriculum that covers marketing, imaging, graphic arts, information systems, and management.
+The major provides an overall assessment of the current and future state of the graphic communication industry and is designed to meet the need for broadly educated marketing, new media, and management professionals.

 New media marketing, BS degree, typical course sequence